chupapimunyanya/BrowseTrack1/README.md

 - **No data** is sent to remote servers
 - **Complete control** over your browsing data

-## 🤝 Contributing

-Contributions are welcome!
-To contribute:

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## 📝 License

 Distributed under the MIT License.
 See `LICENSE` for more information.

-## 📞 Support

-Having issues?
-Contact us:

-- Create an issue on this repository
-- Email: support@browsetrack.example.com

 ---

 <div align="center">

   **BrowseTrack** - Take control of your online time
-  Made with ❤️ for productive browsing

 </div>